I wrote The Ultimate Guide to EI Sickness Benefits for people who need to apply for EI sickness benefits after going on sick leave from work.

 - received or will receive money other than that which you have already reported.

-Payment of Benefits
+Payment of benefits

 EI sick benefits forms

 There is no paper form for the EI sickness benefits application.
-You must apply online using your own computer or the public computers at any Service Canada office.
+You must apply online using your computer or the public computers at any Service Canada office.

 However, there are other forms you can download and fill out for certain situations: